subshell/helm-charts/charts/sophora-import-job/latest/README.md

 ## Import transformation files via S3 or HTTP

-Activate transformations with by setting `transformation.enabled` to `true`.
+Activate transformations by setting `transformation.enabled` to `true`.
 Now you can reference one or more zip files via s3 or http download (use `transformation.data.use` to set your preferred method.
 Defaults to s3).
 By default, all xsl files should be located in `xsl` and all lib files in `libs` .zip file.
 All possible configurations are available in `values.yaml`.